 .
 We invested in a more welcoming environment conducive to fellowship, including new carpet, and a family-friendly space in the Loaves area.
 We’ve used this space to gather parents and their kids for playdates

-this fall.
+.
 All ages have commented on how nice the building looks.
 We’re also modernizing entrances for improved security and electronic access, benefiting all of us — especially our kids.

 The council has approved a new half-time program position to help support our vision and help reach our neighbors.
 A team is forming to begin the search.

 We will invest in added discipleship and wellness content, providing opportunities for personal and spiritual growth.
-These resources will include online, hybrid and in-person opportunities for personal and spiritual growth that include on-demand options, and offer next steps for all of us to engage in our faith journey.
+These resources will include online, hybrid, and in-person opportunities for personal and spiritual growth that include on-demand options, and offer next steps for all of us to engage in our faith journey.

 You can help lead and support our ministry by making a commitment to attend worship in person at least twice a month.
 Your presence adds energy.
 In addition, consider finding at least one way to engage in community